ecmwf/ecflow/releng/dockit/INSTRUCTIONS.md

 ## Relationship to the `dockit` GitHub Actions workflow

-The action `.github/workflows/dockit.yml` automates the image build process described below, end-to-end, on `workflow_dispatch`, as two jobs sharing a build matrix (each leg pairs a preset with the image name and Dockerfile directory it belongs to):
+The action `.github/workflows/dockit.yml` automates the image build process described below, end-to-end, on `workflow_dispatch`.
+Two jobs share a build matrix (each leg pairs a preset with the image name and Dockerfile directory it belongs to), and a third builds the standalone images:

 1. The `package` job builds the ecFlow Debian package by running `build_ecflow_package_in_container.sh --source` on the checked-out commit, inside the build environment image, once per architecture (`amd64` and `arm64`), each